 Where to stay in Nambucca Heads

-Unfortunately Nambucca River Houseboats are no longer operating, but you can still find yourselves some good Airbnbs in Nambucca Heads.
+Unfortunately Nambucca River Houseboats are no longer operating, but you can still find yourselves some good holiday homes in Nambucca Heads.
 Here is our pick:

 Another hugely popular NSW holiday destination, Coffs Harbour has been loved by generations of families.
 The halfway point between Sydney and Brisbane, Coffs is known for its beaches, watersports, nature reserves and coastal walks.

 Most families will have trouble leaving without spending a few hours at the Big Banana theme park, where kids can ride the water slides, play laser tag, ride the luge or go ice skating among other fun activities.

 Muttonbird Island and the Solitary Islands Coastal Walk are good spots for whale watching between May and November.

 Where to eat in Coffs Harbour

 - Latitude 30 – seafood with an ocean view is on offer at this upmarket restaurant.
 Lobster Mornay, Seafood paella and generous platters are all on the menu, and there is a kids menu for the little ones.

 - Element Bar – this popular bar is perfect for a fun, casual night out.
 The menu includes pizzas, steaks, burgers and tacos and they have a kids menu too.

 - Fisherman’s Cooperative – the Co-op is where to buy your catch of the day and they have a takeaway menu too, for the freshest of fish & chips, seafood platters, calamari and more.

 Where to stay in Coffs Harbour